 PAIN AND PRETENDING

-However, if you have had kidney stones, right about now your Post-traumatic Stress Disorder is kicking in and your having flashbacks of excruciating, mind-numbing agony.
+However, if you have had kidney stones, right about now, your Post-traumatic Stress Disorder is kicking in, and you're having flashbacks of excruciating, mind-numbing agony.
 You’re starting to sweat; the room is beginning to spin.
-You’re nauseas and fear is streaming through your veins. …It’s ok.
+You’re nauseous, and fear is streaming through your veins. …It’s ok.
 Breathe.
 It’s only a memory.
 Go to your happy place.

 (Side note: I am officially no longer on those little beauties, but I am in no way responsible for anything I might have posted on this site or any other since Feb 17th.)